-Also during the meeting, commissioners discussed the closing of the only detox center in the Tri-Cities, which was operated by Tri-Cities Community Health.
+Also during the meeting, commissioners discussed the closing of the only detox center in the Tri-Cities, which was operated by Tri-Cities Community ntract so the facility can be reopened, Delvin said.
+However,

 The center was shut down in June following a state audit, which determined the facility could no longer house patients with mental health and training and documentation.